skylight-hq/skylight.digital/_blog_posts/lean_software_development_part_1.md

 * Batch size reduction
 * Continuous improvement until perfection (for example, batch size of 1, no waste)

-Lean manufacturing wasn't just influential to manufacturers: the ideas quickly spread to other systems thinkers, and had a profound influence on [The Toyota Way](https://en.wikipedia.org/wiki/The_Toyota_Way), [Six Sigma](https://en.wikipedia.org/wiki/Six_Sigma), and [theory of constraints](https://en.wikipedia.org/wiki/Theory_of_constraints).
+Lean manufacturing wasn't just influential to manufacturers — the ideas quickly spread to other systems thinkers, and had a profound influence on [The Toyota Way](https://en.wikipedia.org/wiki/The_Toyota_Way), [Six Sigma](https://en.wikipedia.org/wiki/Six_Sigma), and [theory of constraints](https://en.wikipedia.org/wiki/Theory_of_constraints).
 Most importantly for our purposes here, many of the principles of lean manufacturing can be applied to the creation of software using [lean software development](https://en.wikipedia.org/wiki/Lean_software_development).

 ### But, what do you mean by lean?